-Under component 2 of the additional financing, US \$ 7 Million will be allocated.
 This component will pilot measures aimed at enhancing economic opportunities of poor and vulnerable youth in selected project locations to support the "Idle Youth" to become productive citizens of South Sudan.
-This component under the additional financing will increase the number of SNSOP households (including refugees) that will benefit from economic opportunities by additional 2,150 households and will target a subset of eligible cash transfer beneficiaries, with priority given to male youth, and support them to strengthen their livelihoods and income generating opportunities for enhanced economic welfare.
+This component will target a subset of eligible cash transfer beneficiaries, with priority given to male youth, and support them to strengthen their livelihoods and income generating opportunities for enhanced economic welfare.
 Pairing cash transfers with economic opportunities will support households to focus their investments on livelihoods, with the cash transfer used to support consumption requirements in times of need.
 Targeting a subset of Component 1 beneficiaries will also enable the project to use a single mobilization, targeting, payment, grievance, and monitoring system for both components, thereby ensuring cost efficiency and harmonization and synergies of efforts.
 Possible activities to be further explored during preparation are Business and soft skills training, Livelihood grants to beneficiaries, Coaching and mentorship, Formation of IGA groups and/or cooperatives, Formation of Savings/Lending Groups or Rotating Funds as well as linkages to existing financial services like Microfinance Institutions (MFIs) in South Sudan.